-Select SD Card or Network Share as recording storage.
+Select SD Card 1, SD Card 2, Network Share, SSD 1, or SSD 2 as recording storage.

 Enable Recording Schedule

 Two types of schedule mode are offered: Always and Only during time frame.
 You can select Always to activate recording on a storage medium or network storage all the time.
 Or, select a set of schedule from the time frame blank, check specific weekdays and setup the start time (hour:minute) and time period (hour:minute) to activate the recording at certain time frames.
 The setting range for the duration time is from 00:00 to 168:59.